RetroPie/RetroPie-Docs/docs/Super-Nintendo-Entertainment-System.md

 RetroPie includes multiple SNES emulators.

-**lr-snes9x2010** is prefered on the RPi2 or RPi3B due to its adequate balance between speed and accuracy, though an overclocked RPi3B or stock RPi3B+ are recommended for attempting full speed emulation of SA1/SFX2 enhancement chip games throughout most gameplay.
+**lr-snes9x2010** is the prefered emulator on the RPi2 or RPi3B due to its balance between speed and accuracy, though an overclocked RPi3B or stock RPi3B+ are recommended for attempting full speed emulation of SA1/SFX2 games.

-**lr-snes9x2005** or **lr-snes9x2002** are recommended for attempting full speed emulation of SFX/SA1/SFX2 enhancement chip games on the RPi2 throughout most gameplay, and the same could be said for a stock RPi3B to attempt emulating SA1/SFX2 games at full speed throughout most gameplay, though accuracy will suffer in all cases.
+**lr-snes9x2005** or **lr-snes9x2002** are recommended for attempting full speed emulation of SFX/SA1/SFX2 games on the RPi2, and the same could be said when attempting full speed emulation of SA1/SFX2 games on a stock RPi3B, though accuracy will suffer in all cases.

-**lr-snes9x** is an optional emulator that has MSU-1 support and is the most accurate SNES emulator available on the Raspberry Pi, but requires an overclocked RPi3B or stock RPi3B+ for attempting full speed emulation of SFX/SA1/SFX2 throughout most gameplay, and is sometimes too demanding for SA1/SFX2 enhancement chip games unless on an overclocked RPi3B+.
+**lr-snes9x** is an optional emulator that has proper Satellaview emulation, MSU-1 hack support, and is the most accurate SNES emulator available on the Raspberry Pi, but an overclocked RPi3B or stock RPi3B+ are recommended to avoid slowdown in most regular game.
+This emulator is generally too demanding for SFX/SA1/SFX2 games and an overclocked RPi3B+ is recommended for attempting full speed emulation of said games.

 **lr-snes9x2002** is the default emulator for the RPi1 and RPi0: expect inaccurate emulation.
 With this emulator, full speed emulation of SFX/SA1/SFX2 games is not possible on a RPi1 or a RPi0, expect some regular games not to run full speed on a RPi0, and do not expect full speed emulation for any game on a RPi1.